KdntNinja/KdnTools/README.md

 ## DriveLetter

-The DriveLetter class retrieves the drive letter of the script's directory.
+The DriveLetter class retrieves the drive letter of the script"s directory.

 print(f"Drive Letter: {DriveLetter()}")